An inexact regularized proximal Newton method for nonconvex and nonsmooth optimization: Introduction

 For $\varrho=0$, we achieve a global convergence of the iterate sequence for the KL function $F$ and its $R$-linear convergence rate for the KL function $F$ of exponent $1/2$, which is weaker than the Luo-Tseng error bound.
 In this case, our regularized proximal Newton method is similar to the VMILA in \cite{Bonettini17,Bonettini20} except that a different inexactness criterion and a scaled matrix involving the Hessian of $f$ are used.
-Compared with \cite{Bonettini17}, our inexactness criterion is more practical because it does not involve any information of the unknown iterate, though the global convergence of the iterate sequence and its $R$-linear convergence rate were also achieved respectively in \cite{Bonettini17} under the same condition.
-Compared with \cite{Bonettini20}, our $R$-linear convergence rate is obtained for the iterate sequence instead of the objective value sequence, and the required KL property of exponent $1/2$ is for $F$ itself rather than its FBE.
+Compared with the convergence results in \cite{Bonettini20}, which removes the restriction condition (see \cite[Eq.
+(23)]{Bonettini17}) on the iterate sequence in the convergence analysis of \cite{Bonettini17}, our $R$-linear convergence rate is obtained for the iterate sequence instead of the objective value sequence, and the required KL property of exponent $1/2$ is for $F$ itself rather than its FBE.
+Though by \cite[Remark 5.1(ii)]{YuLiPong21} the KL property of $F$ with exponent $1/2$ implies that of its FBE, this requires the global Lipschitz continuity of $\nabla\!f$, which does not fit in our setting.

-For $\varrho\in(0,1)$, we establish the global convergence of the iterate sequence and its superlinear convergence rate with order $q(1\!+\!\varrho)$, under an assumption that cluster points satisfy a local H\"{o}lderian error bound of order $q\in(\max(\varrho,\frac{1}{1+\varrho}),1]$ on a strong stationary point set.
-This result not only extends the conclusion of \cite[Theorem 5.1]{Mordu20} to problem \eqref{prob}, but also removes the local strong convexity assumption required by the current convergence analysis of the (regularized) proximal Newton methods for this class of nonconvex and nonsmooth problems in \cite{Byrd16,Kanzow21}.
-When cluster points satisfy a local error bound of order $q>1+\varrho$ on the common stationary point set, we also obtain the global convergence of the iterate sequence, and its superlinear convergence rate of order ${(q-\varrho)^2}/{q}$ when $q>\frac{2\varrho+1+\sqrt{4\varrho+1}}{2}$, which bridges the gap that the strong stationary point set may be empty.
+For $\varrho\in(0,1)$, we establish the global convergence of the iterate sequence and its superlinear convergence rate with order $q(1\!+\!\varrho)$, under an assumption that cluster points satisfy a locally H\"{o}lderian error bound of order $q\in(\max\{\varrho,(1\!+\!\varrho)^{-1}\},1]$ on a second-order stationary point set.
+This result not only extends the conclusion of \cite[Theorem 5.1]{Mordu20} to problem \eqref{prob}, but also discards the local strong convexity required in the convergence analysis of the (regularized) proximal Newton methods for this class of nonconvex and nonsmooth problems \cite{Byrd16,Kanzow21}.
+When cluster points satisfy a local error bound of order $q>1\!+\!\varrho$ on the common stationary point set, we also achieve the global convergence of the iterate sequence and its superlinear convergence rate of order ${(q-\varrho)^2}/{q}$ for $q>[\varrho+\!1/2+\!\sqrt{\varrho+\!1/4}]$, which bridges the gap that the second-order stationary point set may be empty.
+Compared with the superlinear convergence results in \cite{Themelis18} for the hybrid method of the PG steps and quasi-Newton steps of FBE of $F$, ours do not require twice epi-differentiability of $g$ and the strong local optimality of the limit (which is actually an isolated local minimizer), though there is no direct implication between our local error bound condition and their Dennis-Mor\'e condition.